ragupappu/ragupappu.github.io/_posts/2015-03-12-dublintemp.md

 yaxis_temps <- degree_format(seq(0, 120, by=10))
 {% endhighlight %}

-The stage is now set to actually create the chart using ggplot2.
-The chart is created in a series of steps adding layers at each step.
+The stage was now set to actually create the chart using ggplot2.
+The chart was created in a series of steps adding layers at each step.
 Since I followed the steps in Boehmke's post I will not go into details except for short descriptions.

 __Step 1__: Create the canvas for the plot and show the 14-year record highs and lows as the broad background